How to develop human resources by continuing to create opportunities for growth while facing the dilemma that others cannot be changed

 Looking back on my own experiences, I learned that

-people cannot change unless they take action themselves, so while you cannot change others, you can create an opportunity for them to change
+people cannot change unless they take action themselves, and therefore, while you cannot change others, you can create opportunities for change

 .
-I will continue to work hard to be someone's catalyst through human resource development.
+I will continue to work hard to be a catalyst for someone through talent development.

-I also have a YouTube channel (please check it out if you're interested)
+I also have a YouTube channel (please check it out if you'd like):

 11